Nuitka/Nuitka-website/doc/doc/roadmap.rst

 -  Support for static libpython together with LTO for Python3

-   This gives an enormouse speed bump for Python2 with Debian package Python and of course for any properly self compiled Python, and to the Nuitka Python there will be.
+   This gives an enormous speed bump for Python2 with Debian package Python and of course for any properly self compiled Python, and to the Nuitka Python there will be.
 For Python3, this has not yet been achieved, but ought to be doable too.
 And in some cases, it can be known to not work and should not be suggested.

--  Better code for ``+= 1`` constructs with lack of type knowledge.
+-  Better code for ``+= 1`` constructs with full type knowledge.

    There is a long standing todo, to add the ``CLONG`` support for binary operations.
 It requires the code generation of Jinja to be